January 3, 2023

 No matter what time of year you visit, arrive early to enjoy the popular Horse Walk, where guests stroll the stables and meet the beautiful equine breeds that are the true stars of the show.
 While performances are added to accommodate demand, shows do fill up quickly.
 Guests are encouraged to reserve tickets online at dpstampede.com.

-One of Pigeon Forge’s newer shows, Pirates Voyage Dinner & Show sailed into town in 2019 with a treasure chest of swashbuckling fun.
+One of Pigeon Forge’s newer shows, Pirates Voyage Dinner & Show sailed into town with a treasure chest of swashbuckling fun.
 Join the notorious Blackbeard, his quartermaster, Calico Jack, and their pirate crews as they battle on land, in water and across every inch of the massive, full-sized pirate ship tucked into a 15-foot-deep indoor lagoon.

 The quicksilver sounds of clashing swords, booming cannons and a roaring storm bring the audience into the center of the action as acrobatic pirates fight for Davy Jones’ sunken treasure.
 In between high-flying feats, appearances by Salty the sea lion, beautiful mermaids and a little romance take center stage.